pospi/imthumb/README.md

 * Drop-in replacement, uses the same configuration files as timthumb does.
 * Self-contained class file and accessible image handling API, rather than a messy script designed to run in its own environment.

+#### Additional Functionality

+The following additional features are provided by ImThumb in addition to baseline timthumb functionality:

+* Progressive JPEG encoding for better image load experience.
+Can be disabled by passing `p=0` to the script.
+* GIF images can be resized whilst retaining their transparent backgrounds.
+* Better compression of generated images and smaller filesizes.

+#### Incompatibilities

+The following features work differently or are otherwise compatible with timthumb.
+You might want to stick to it if you depend on any of these things:

+* Progressive JPEGs are saved by default unless the parameter `p` is explicitly set to `0`.

 ### License and Credits

 This software is licensed under an MIT open source license, see LICENSE.txt for details.